Kaiguang/likaiguang-com/notes/overthewire-wargames.md

 ## 2022-04-27

 It's been a while, I finished the Leviathan game today.
 It's about Linux commands, mostly used is the `ltrace`.

+## 2022-05-22

+Finished all 6 of Krypton today.
+It's about cryptography and it's a bit hard for me, I googled some of the answers.

+It also touches the hexdump and xor operation.